Lab 2: Browser DevToolsWinter 2025

 HTTP Cookies are an essential part of the modern internet.
 They let websites remember you, your website logins, shopping carts and more.
 However, if a webpage is misconfigured, they can be used to carry out dangerous attacks.

-Part 3: The Firefox Web Console and Element Selection
+Part 2: The Web Console and Element Selection

 An important feature of modern web browsers is the Web Console.
 It logs information associated with a web page: network requests, JavaScript, CSS, security errors and warnings as well as error, warning and informational messages explicitly logged by JavaScript code running in the page context.
 Additionally, it enables developers to interact with a web page by executing JavaScript expressions in the context of the page.
 This means that instead of having to go back to the source script each time, we can execute JS in the browser and watch what is returned in real-time.